-Then off the Puerto Rico and for a stop at Mona Island, Monito, and Desecheo, another rarely-dove spot in the Caribbean because of their remote locations.
-More beautiful walls and pristine reefs await!
-There are some crazy currents around these islands that attract some pretty interesting species of shark – you never know what you might see!
+Northbound trips cover almost 1000 miles over 2 weeks departing from Mayaguez, Puerto Rico on Saturday night, and returning to Miami 2 weeks later (on Friday morning).
+First stops are Mona Island, Monito, and Desecheo, some rarely-dove spots in the Caribbean because of their remote locations.
+Beautiful walls and pristine reefs await!
+There are some crazy currents around these islands that attract some pretty interesting species of shark – you never know what you might see.

 The next few (3-4) days will be travel days as we pass by the Dominican Republic, Haiti, and Turks and Caicos (short-term permitting requirements make diving here a no-go for trips just passing through).
 Not to worry, there’s still plenty to do and see on board between Puerto Rico and the Bahamas.
 We’ll pass through the Silver and Mouchoir Banks where the Humpback whales calve and breed in the spring so keep your eyes peeled while you’re relaxing on deck.
 This is a sight not to be missed.
 Though we cannot get in the water with them in these protected areas, watching the from the boat is simply spectacular.
 Every winter, these majestic creatures come down from New England and Canada – where they’ve gorged themselves on food all summer – to breed and calve on the shallow banks just off of the Dominican Republic.
 The males are competing for mates so you’ll be treated to fantastic displays of acrobatics by these over 30-ton animals as they show off for the girls.
 During this transiting time there will likely be no diving so bring a book or two and your relaxed attitude!